Matthew 5: 17-48

 Next Jesus says, “You have heard that it was said, ‘Do not commit adultery.’But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
 Jesus is explaining that fulfilling this law is not just about avoiding the act of adultery, it is about not being adulterous in our thoughts and the way we look at the opposite sex.
 God wants us to be faithful to our partners in the way we think and they way we look.

 Jesus goes on, “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, Do not resist an evil person.
 If someone strikes you on the right cheek, turn to him the other also.”
 This statement must be understood in the context of Jesus’ day.
 The saying, ‘Eye for eye, and tooth for tooth’ summarized a courtroom philosophy.
 Judges were not to dish out punishments that were excessive; punishments were to fit the crime.
 But ordinary Jews had taken the saying beyond the courtroom context and begun using it as an excuse to take personal revenge.
 A law advocating mercy had become an excuse to be vengeful.
-Even today people assume that this is what the saying means.
-To refute this Jesus says, “If someone strikes you on the right cheek, turn to him the other also.”
+So Jesus says, “If someone strikes you on the right cheek, turn to him the other also.”
 In Jesus’ day a slap on the cheek was a way of insulting someone.
-So Jesus is not saying you should become a punching bag, he is saying “If someone insults you, don’t insult them back; rather let them insult you again.”
+So Jesus is really saying “If someone insults you, don’t insult them back, rather let them insult you again.”
 Don’t fight evil with evil, fight evil with good.
-Keep your heart pure even if others don’t!
+Keep your heart pure!

-Finally Jesus says, “You have heard that it was said, ‘Love your neighbour and hate your enemy.’
+Finally Jesus says, “You have heard that it was said, ‘Love your neighbourand hate your enemy.’
 But I tell you: Love your enemies.”
 The law did not say that Jews should hate their enemies; it simply said ‘Love your neighbour.’
 They had assumed that their neighbours were their countrymen and that it was legal to hate all others.
-But Jesus goes on to explain that God loves everyone; that he provides sunlight and rain for both good and evil people, and so God’s sons and daughters should do the same.
-Of course, this is as important for us today as it was for that crowd sitting on the hill overlooking the Sea of Galilee.
+But Jesus goes on to explain that God loves everyone; that he provides sunlight and rain for both good and evil people, and God’s sons and daughters should act just like their Father.
+Of course, this is as important for us today as it was for that crowd sitting on a hill overlooking the Sea of Galilee.
 We must love everyone regardless of their deeds; the Muslim, the homosexual, the tribe over the hill, and the race across the sea.
 Jesus says, “If you greet only your brothers, what are you doing more than others?
 Do not even pagans do that?”
 Sobering words!